milliganci/Quasi-Stationary-MedCyclones/README.md

 # QS Medi-Cyclone - Quasi-Stationary Mediterranean Cyclones
 ## Five Metrics to Classify Mediterranean Cyclones Based on Their Stationarity.

 QS Medi-Cyclone is a pyton script that allows you to detect the most persistent or stationary cyclone tracks in a dataset.
-Five metrics are used to define the (quasi-) stationarity of a cyclone:
+Five metrics are presented that can be used to define the (quasi-) stationarity of a cyclone:

 - median speed (FT)
 - total distance (FT)